Welcome to Cristina Masoller homepage

-Click on the images to download recent papers on optical rogue waves, optical spikes, optical turbulence transition, ISI correlations in FitzHugh-Nagumo model, network reconstruction from data, directionality in climate networks (click for video) and climate communities
+Click on the images to download recent papers on optical rogue waves, optical spikes (click for video), optical turbulence transition, ISI correlations in neuronal FitzHugh-Nagumo model, inferring the links of a complex network from observed data, directionality in climate networks (click for video) and climate communities

 I am interested in dynamical complex systems: systems that evolve in time, which are composed by interacting nonlinear elements.
 My research is aimed at:

 – extracting new information from observed data (for understanding underlying phenomena, identification of transitions and interactions, etc.)

 ‒ Time-series analysis: symbolic ordinal analysis, temporal correlations in models of spiking neurons (FitzHugh Nagumo, integrate-and-fire); complex networks and network inference from data (Kuramoto oscillators, chaotic electronic circuits, logistic maps, etc).

 ‒ Climate data: directionality of climate interactions; nonlinear atmospheric response to solar forcing; large-scale climate communities.

 Semiconductor lasers and climate data analysis might seem unrelated research fields; however, we exploit the experimental laser setup for recording time-series under controllable conditions, which allow for testing novel data analysis tools.
 Semiconductor lasers with optical feedback generate complex intensity fluctuations (neither fully random, nor fully regular) that involve a wide-range of time-scales; thus, they are appropriate for testing novel data analysis tools (of classification, for the identification of recurrent patterns, for identifying signatures of determinism, etc.).